L3Gaunt/llm_tracing_test/README.md

 2. The [RULER](https://github.com/NVIDIA/RULER) benchmark is a needle-in-a-haystack like test with more complex tasks, including reference following, though it doesn't seem to explicitly consider ordering.

-# Appendix: Reproduction
+# Reproduction
-To reproduce the given commit results log, populate a .env file with an OPENROUTER_KEY (example.env in the commits mentioned here mistakenly asks for an OPENAI_API_KEY) and run `python3 evaluate.py --num-symbols 5 --num-vars 20 --initializations-per-symbol 1 --question-padding "" --num-per-mode 100 --verbose > results.md`.
+To reproduce the given commit results log: install dependencies, populate a .env file with an OPENROUTER_KEY (example.env in the commits mentioned here mistakenly asks for an OPENAI_API_KEY) and run `python3 evaluate.py --num-symbols 5 --num-vars 20 --initializations-per-symbol 1 --question-padding "" --num-per-mode 100 --verbose > results.md`.
 This sets
 - 5 different words for direct definitions
 - 20 lines/variable definitions in total, including direct definitions
 - for each word, 1 variable that is directly defined as that word (>1 would reuse words and randomize the order)